radius-project/radius/docs/content/contributing/code/_index.md

 ---
 type: docs
-title: "Contributing to Project Radius codebase"
+title: "Developing Project Radius"
 linkTitle: "Code"
 description: "How to contribute to the Project Radius codebase"
-weight: 100
+weight: 40
 ---

 ## What to contribute